-New Mercedes GLE plug-in hybrid diesel to be revealed at Frankfurt Motor Show
+New Mercedes GLE plug-in hybrid diesel revealed at Frankfurt

-Mercedes will launch a diesel plug-in-hybrid version of the GLE SUV at the Frankfurt Motor Show.
+Mercedes has launched a diesel plug-in-hybrid version of the GLE SUV at the Frankfurt Motor Show.
 The GLE 350 de 4MATIC uses the third generation of Mercedes’ hybrid technology.

 With a 31.2kWh battery, it’s capable of between 56 and 62 miles of pure-electric driving (depending on exact specification).
-By redesigning the rear end of the GLE and modifying the rear axle, Mercedes has created more space to place a larger battery, resulting a marginal loss of luggage space compared to the standard diesel version (from a total capacity of 2,055 litres with the seats down to 1,915 litres).
+By redesigning the rear end of the GLE and modifying the rear axle, Mercedes has created more space to place a larger battery, resulting a marginal loss of luggage space compared to the standard diesel version (from a total capacity dropping from 630 to 490 litres with the seats up).

-The GLE is capable of AC and DC charging and a new on-board charger doubles the charging capacity from 3.6 to 7.4kW.
-A public rapid charger can take it from 10 to 80% in 20 minutes, and you only need to keep it plugged in for another 10 minutes for a full charge.
+The GLE is capable of AC and DC charging thanks to its Type 2 and CCS sockets, and a new on-board charger doubles the AC charging capacity from 3.6 to 7.4kW.
+A public rapid charger can take it from 10 to 80% in 20 minutes thanks to the maximum DC charging rate of 60kW.
+You only need to keep it plugged in for another 10 minutes for a full charge.

-The GLE 350 de 4MATIC also has a 2.0-litre, four-cylinder diesel engine with 194hp.
-When combined with the electric motor, it generates 320hp, giving a 0-62mph time of 6.8 seconds and a top speed of 130mph, as well as an electric-only top speed of 99mph.
+The GLE 350 de 4MATIC also has a 2.0-litre, four-cylinder diesel engine with 192bhp.
+When combined with the electric motor, it generates 315bhp, giving a 0-62mph time of 6.8 seconds and a top speed of 130mph, as well as an electric-only top speed of 99mph.

 Those who need to tow will note the GLE’s towing capacity of 3,500kg and Mercedes ‘Trailer Manoeuvring Assist’ system, which controls the steering angle of the car to make reversing a trailer, caravan or horsebox easier.